appdevgbb/tornado-watchdog/README.md

 # Tornado Watchdog Severe Weather Alerting System

-This repo introduces a sample scenario based on the [Azure Iot Edge Watchdog Sample](https://github.com/Azure-Samples/iot-edge-watchdog) from [these open-source contributors](https://github.com/Azure-Samples/iot-edge-watchdog/graphs/contributors).
-This architecture demonstrates an event-driven architecture beginning with Azure IoT edge devices connected to Azure IoT Hub that trigger Azure Functions and end in a notification system in Power Platform/Microsoft Teams.
+This project introduces a sample scenario based on the [Azure Iot Edge Watchdog Sample](https://github.com/Azure-Samples/iot-edge-watchdog) from [these open-source contributors](https://github.com/Azure-Samples/iot-edge-watchdog/graphs/contributors).
+In this example, the Iot Edge device(s) are equipped with sensors that can detect cyclone activity based on environmental factors.
+The devices send "watch" or "warning" messages in the case of severe weather conditions which are routed through a notification system in Microsoft Azure.
+These events may also trigger a workflow in a companion Power Platform system that pushes notifications to end users via a bot installed in Microsoft Teams.

-In this example, the IoT edge device(s) are local devices with sensors to detect conditions for cyclone activity.
-This alert system sends watch or warning messages in case of severe weather conditions - such as tornadoes.
+This project demonstrates an event-driven architecture beginning with Azure IoT edge devices connected to Azure IoT Hub that trigger Azure Functions and end in a notification system in Power Platform/Microsoft Teams.

 ![Tornado Watchdog Diagram](https://user-images.githubusercontent.com/1610195/162876670-98bb928e-a761-4294-9ede-7ed86c0e4a1b.png)